rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 dilligence then it is ok to assume that the system will work as expected with 99% confidence.

-I am unsure about the mechanism for checking the trend of cheating by students.
+I wonder what could be the mechanism for checking the trend of  cheating by students.
 Many students who need not cheat cannot resist the temptation to cheat to improve their grades.
-Let us analyze the tendency of cheating among students in a bit of details.
+Let us analyze the tendency of cheating among students in some detail.
 We can divide the  students into three groups:
-- Top-tier students who maintain grade point of 8.5 and above in the scale of 10.
+- Top-tier students who maintain grade points of 8.5 and above on a scale of 10.
 - Middle-tier students who maintain grade points between 7.5 to 8.5
 - Bottom-tier students who maintain grade points between 6 to 7.5
+-

-Many students belonging to the middle-tier have a tendency to take assignment casually.
-Some of them work in groups for solving a challenging assignment.
-They often run into problem of deadline management.
+Many students belonging to the middle tier take assignments casually.
+Some of them work in groups to solve a challenging assignment.
+They often run into problems with deadline management.
 The top-tier students interact with the middle-tier but with caution.
-They try to extract ideas and from the middle-tier students and work on them to meet the deadline.
-Bottom-tier students try a bit sincerely, often they are unable to complete and many of them submit half-complete assignments or a few would submit assignments copied from others.
+They try to extract ideas from the middle-tier students and work on them to meet the deadline.
+Bottom-tier students try sincerely; often, they cannot complete, and many of them submit half-complete assignments or a few submit assignments copied from others.
+I am concerned with the middle-tier students.
-I am bit concerned with the middle-tier students.
-Many of them are really good and could achieve a lot working with a team.
-They seem to have an intrinsic ethical way of learning.
+Many of them are good at it and could achieve a lot working with a team.
+They have an intrinsic ethical way of learning.
 So, the system should develop a way to encourage them.
-However, top-tier students may be delt carefully.
+However, top-tier students may be dealt with care.
 Let me describe two anecdotes here.
-I think it was around mid nineties, there was a student who was selected to receive PGM.
-An anonymous complaint was received by students counseling service about cheating.
+Around the mid-nineties, the counseling service received an anonymous complaint that the student chosen to receive PGM had indulged in large-scale cheating in assignments.
 The gist of the complaint was that the student scored full marks in all class assignments without ever solving any of them.
-Apparently, the person would come and discuss the assignment with students of middle-tier for days.
-After getting enough clues would solve the assignment and quietly submit it.
-Although it is not a cheating in strict sense, the student was indulging in the activity continuously suggests stealing of IP.
+The person would come and discuss the assignment with middle-tier students for days.
+After getting enough clues, that student would solve the assignment and quietly submit it.
+Although it is not cheating in a strict sense,  it amounts to stealing IP.
 The next was a case of a student who would have easily scored 10 points and had to be expelled for a semester after a case of cheating was detected.
-This student inserted answers in exam copies during time of review.
-Apparently, the act was caught by professor who kept photocopies of exam paper before distributing them for reviews.
+This student inserted answers in exam copies during the time of review.
+The act was caught by a professor who kept photocopies of exam papers before distributing them for review.
 Most students copy programming assignments from Internet sites and their batch mates.
 A  teacher with a zero-tolerance policy is overwhelmed by the burden of detecting cheating in student submissions.
 ChatGPT and other generative AI tools have made cheating very easy.
-Policing is not a part of a teacher's responsibility.
+Policing is not part of a teacher's responsibility.
 With increased enrollment, enforcing ethics among students has become impossible.
-I wonder if there is any solution to the problem.
-However, I would suggest the parents to let student pursue careers with enough freedom.
-Possibly a student could choose 2 course every semester that he/she finds interesting.
+Is there any solution to the problem?
+However, parents should allow students to pursue careers with enough freedom.
+A student could choose two courses every semester that they find interesting.
 It would reduce the cheating load on both students and teachers.
-No amoount of laws and punishment can enforce ethics, we need to create environment for it to seepin into the education system.
+No number of laws and punishments can enforce ethics; we need to create an environment for it to seep into the education system.

 [Back to index](../index.md)